codeforamerica/vita-min/doc/arch/2020-05-07-refactor-zendesk-routing-logic.md

    that related partner.
 3. If the intake has a state of residence that corresponds to a state serviced by a partner, route the intake to that state partner.
-4. Otherwise, route the intake to the overflow partner (United Way of Tuscon / Southern Arizona, UWTSA)
+4. Otherwise, route the intake to the overflow partner (United Way of Tucson / Southern Arizona, UWTSA)

 Desired future functionality not currently implemented: